Saskatchewan Highway 916

 Highway 916 is a provincial highway in the north-west region of the Canadian province of Saskatchewan.
-It runs from Highway 2 west to Highway 924 near Sled Lake.
+It runs from the CanAm Highway (Highway 2) west to Highway 924 near Sled Lake.
 The highway connects with Highways 922, 917, 929, 921, and 939.
 It is about 112 km long.

 Provincial recreation sites

 Highway 916 provides access to two provincial recreation sites, including Elaine Lake and Camp 10 Lake.
 The Camp 10 Lake Recreation Site is located near the eastern terminus of Highway 916 on the southern shore of the 6 ha Camp 10 Lake.
 The 51 ha park has a picnic area and access to the lake for fishing.